The Orchestra of the Southern Finger Lakes - the Start of a NEW Era

 6. What should I wear to hear the Orchestra of the Southern Finger Lakes?

 Wear whatever makes you comfortable.
-Contrary to what many people think, formal attire -- like tuxedos and evening gowns -- is not required at Orchestra concerts.
-You'll see concert goers in suits, vests, sweaters, skirts, khakis, slacks, everything!
+Contrary to what many people think, you are not required to wear formal attire like tuxedos and evening gowns at Orchestra concerts.
+You'll see concert goers in suits, dresses, sweaters, skirts, khakis, jeans, everything!

 7. When should I clap?

 Generally, it is considered proper concert etiquette to clap only after a piece is complete.
-This means that, for example, if you're listening to Beethoven's Symphony No. 9, which has four movements, it is appropriate to clap after the last movement.
+This means that, for example, if you're listening to Beethoven's Symphony No. 9, which has four parts called movements, it is appropriate to clap after the last movement.
 You can look at your program book to find out how many movements a particular piece has.
-Usually, there is a 15- to 30-second pause in between movements.
-So, in the case of Beethoven's Ninth Symphony, you know you're hearing the Finale after three pauses.
+Usually, there is a pause of several second between movements, so, in the case of Beethoven's Ninth Symphony, you know you're hearing the Finale after three pauses.
 If all else fails, you can always wait for the rest of the audience to clap before applauding.
-Another good sign is when the conductor either turns around or steps off the podium (the elevated "box" she stands on).
+Another sign is when the conductor either turns to face the audience or steps off the podium.

 8. What about other noises -- coughing, cell phones, pagers?